ismailmubarik/AWS-SAA-C02-Course/README.md

 Login to the instance using an SSH key pair.
 Private Key - Stored on local machine to initiate connection.
 Public Key - AWS places this key on the instance.

+Configurring Security Group: Think of them like mini firewalls.
+Thye are attached to the network interfaces of anything that goes inside of VPC.
+A security group can be connected to 1 EC2 instance, 2 or more Ec2 instances or zero instacnes

 ### 1.2.6.
 S3 (Default Storage Service)